strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/hosting-guides/digitalocean-app-platform-2022.md

 On the DigitalOcean website click on the **Create** button and select *Apps*.
 Next select GitHub and authorize access to the correct repository.
 Next:

 1. Select the branch.
-2. (Optional) select the source directory.
+2. (Optional) Select the source directory.
 3. Choose whether or not to "Autodeploy" when an update is pushed to the GitHub repository.
 4. Click the **Next** button.